suphamster/lada/training_and_dataset_creation.md

 # Training
-The app consists of two models: mosaic detection and mosaic restoration.
+The app uses two models: mosaic detection and mosaic restoration.
 The goal of the mosaic detection model is to detect for each frame of the video if and where pixelated/mosaic regions exist.
 It will try to crop and cut small clips and hand them over to the mosaic restoration model.
 This will try to recover what it can from those degraded frames and come up with a somewhat plausible replacement for those images.
 These restored clip will replace the original content when they're reassembled with the original frames.

-> There is also a NSFW detection model used only for dataset creation for the other two models.
+There is also a NSFW detection model used only to create the datasets for the other two models.

 The following sections describe how to train and create a dataset for each model.
 If you're not interested in training specific models you can use the pretrained model weights from Lada where needed.